What is Moyamoya Disease?

 Intra-operative Procedures

 The surgery is performed under general anesthesia by an experienced cerebrovascular neurosurgical team.
-During the procedure, the surgeon creates new pathways for blood to reach the brain by connecting healthy scalp arteries to brain arteries (direct bypass) or placing vascularized tissues over the brain surface to promote new vessel formation (indirect bypass).
-In some cases, both techniques are combined for optimal results.
+During the procedure, the surgeon creates new pathways for blood to reach the brain by connecting healthy scalp arteries to brain arteries (direct bypass) and/or placing vascularized tissues over the brain surface to promote new vessel formation (indirect bypass).
+Both techniques are combined for optimal results.
 Continuous monitoring of brain function, blood flow, and vital parameters is maintained throughout the procedure to ensure precision, safety, and adequate cerebral perfusion.

 Post-operative Procedures